+JiaoLong 2011 Team Description

+Chuntao Leng, Qixin Cao

+Research Institute of Robotics

+Shanghai Jiao Tong University

+200240, Shanghai Dongchuan Rd No.800, P.R.
+China

+ctleng@sjtu.edu.cn

-JiaoLong 2010 Team Description Chuntao Leng, Qixin Cao Research Institute of Robotics Shanghai Jiao Tong University 20040, Shanghai Dongchuan Rd No.800, P.R.
-China ctleng@sjtu.edu.cn Abstract.
-In this paper we present the improved hardware and fundamental control software system design of JiaoLong for RoboCup2010 competition.
-This is the 6th time we take part in this worldwide game and we propose the updated sensor data processing algorithm for vision tracking, local localization and multi-sensor data fusion algorithm for global localization.
+Abstract.
+This paper presents the improvements in hardware and fundamental control software system design of JiaoLong for RoboCup2011 competition.
+We propose the updated sensor data processing algorithm for vision tracking, local localization and multi-sensor data fusion algorithm for global localization.
 Base on the data fusion and wireless communication, we realize cooperative perception and multi-robot action coordination.

+1. INTRODUCTION

-1. INTRODUCTION The Robot World Cup Soccer Games and Conferences (RoboCup) are a series of competitions and events designed to promote the full integration of AI and robotics research.
+The Robot World Cup Soccer Games and Conferences (RoboCup) are a series of competitions and events designed to promote the full integration of AI and robotics research.
 The key characteristic of middle-size league robot soccer is that the robots are completely autonomous.
 So it has become a standard real-world test bed for autonomous multi-robot control.

 We participated in the RoboCup Competition in year 2003 for the first time, as JiaoLong Team on behalf of Shanghai JiaoTong University [1].
 So we did for RoboCup 2004 and 2005.
 Then, Nubot associated with us to make a mixed team for RoboCup 2006.
 Also, we participated in RoboCup2008 in Suzhou China.

+Fig.1 Jiaolong soccer robots

-Fig.1 JiaoLong Team We have been putting efforts in applying a number of Behavior Learning Methods, Image Processing Methods and various cooperation algorithms, which results in the continuous enhancement of our robots.
+We have been putting efforts in applying a number of Behavior Learning Methods, Image Processing Methods and various cooperation algorithms, which results in the continuous enhancement of our robots.
 Consequently, we won all the 2:2 championship of the Middle-Size League for three times since we participated in Chinese Robot Competition (CRC) (Shanghai 2002; Beijing 2003; Guangzhou 2004; Changzhou 2005).
 Recently, we also got second place of 4:4 Middle-Size League in RoboCup China Open Competition (Suzhou) in 2006, and the third place of this league in RoboCup China Open Competition (Jinan) in 2007.

-2. HARDWARE ARCHITECTURE We have developed a new omni-direction robot (JL-II), which is shown in Fig1.
-JL-II is in size of 45×45×65 cm driven by four omni-direction wheels.
-It also has multiple color cameras-perspective vision and omni-directional vision respectively.
-It has one ball-handling device and solenoid-driving kicker, which can kick the ball with muzzle velocity of about 3m/s and over one meter height object.
-For the omni-directional soccer robot, We use a laptop computer as a higher level controller for the behavior-based control.
+2. HARDWARE ARCHITECTURE

+We have developed a new omni-direction robot (JL-III), which is shown in Fig1.
+JL-III is driven by three omni-direction wheels, which implemented with 163W hollow-cup rotor D.C. motor.
+It also has an omni-directional vision, one ball-handling device and a pneumatic-driving kicker, which can kick the ball with muzzle velocity of about 3m/s and over one meter height object.

+For the omni-directional soccer robot, we use a laptop computer as a higher level controller for the behavior-based control.
 An Inter-Process Communication (IPC) mechanism is introduced to realize distributed software design, which is used to get sensor readings and to provide motor output commands and communications packet control.
 The TI DSP TMS320LF 2407A is adopted as a microcontroller, used for the motion control.
 Laptop computer and microcontroller are connected via RS-232 serial link at 19.2 Kbps.
 The outfield computer makes decision on the global task level as the team coordinator, while each robot executes its own sub-task assigned by team coordinator.
 One robot communicates with each other and the outfield PC through wireless LAN that complies with the IEEE 802.11 standard.
 The whole hardware system is shown in Fig.2.

 The robot's maximum speed is 4 m/s and 720°/s.
 In the hardware device, we develop our own-made DSP control system.
 DSP control system process signal of motor diver, ball-handing and kicker behavior in a 1 ms circle.
-The laptop computer communicates with DSP in a 30 ms cycle .
+The laptop computer communicates with DSP in a 30 ms cycle.